imrankhan2023/weatherfetcher/README.md

 A brief description of what this project does and who it's for:

 * To fetch weather of any city of any country using this project.
-* The main theme behind choosing the project is to get work with API's.
+* The main theme behind choosing the project is to work with API's.